ivanratimir/piquillo/README.md

-# piquillo🌶️
+# piquillo 🌶️

 **Make spicy bitmaps embedded with secrets using `piquillo.py`.**

 ## Overview

-`piquillo.py` is a **python script able to encrypt and embed, as well as extract and decrypt hidden messages in bitmap's pixel values.**
+`piquillo.py` is a **python script able to encrypt and embed, as well as extract and decrypt hidden messages (as files) in bitmap's pixel values.**

 note: ***the script works with lossless image formats, such as PNG and BMP.***